-As a follow on from my journal yesterday when I talked about Osteoporosis and the problems I may face in my future, I am going to now look at the foods that could help prevent the condition.
+In this blog, I will look at foods that could help prevent osteoporosis.
 The idea is that we consume less animal proteins that contain saturated fats and consume more of the good fats such as nuts, seeds, pulses and grains.

 We should also reduce full fat dairy products, to be replaced with low fat ones, or change to calcium-rich alternative milks like soya that are low in saturated fat.
 We know milk and milk products contain an acid-forming protein, which saps calcium from the bones.